 Calabria and the whole world mourn the death of a great artist, Nik Spatari.
-Painter and sculptor, at the age of 91 he left this land, his partner Hiske Maas, and his magnificent creature: MuSaBa, the Museum of Santa Barbara.
+Painter and sculptor, at the age of 91 he left this land, his partner of him Hiske Maas, and his magnificent creature of him: MuSaBa, the Museum of Santa Barbara.

 MuSaBa the magnificent creature by Nik Spatari